exercism/v3/languages/common-lisp/exercises/concept/basics/.docs/hints.md

 When it comes to getting the first element and the rest of an sexpr, there are a couple of options [here][clhs-conses].
 Look specifically for _Accessors_ as opposed to functions.
-A couple options might have more intuitive names than you might expect!
+A couple options might have more intuitive names than you'd expect!

 [so-quoting]: https://stackoverflow.com/questions/134887/when-to-use-or-quote-in-lisp
 [clhs-keywordp]: http://clhs.lisp.se/Body/f_kwdp.htm#keywordp